How to Grade Pokemon Cards

 Cracking Slabs & Resubmitting

-If you are trying to get a 10 and you got back a 9 from PSA then it may be worth cracking the slab and resubmitting it back to PSA.
+If you are trying to get a 10 and you got back a 9 then it may be worth cracking the slab and resubmitting it back.
 Depending on the cost to regrade and price difference between a 9 and 10 will dictate if it is worth resubmitting.
 Most 9s that look perfect usually have a corner on the back slightly coming up.
 I’d avoid cleaning the card and just focus on flattening the card.
 As careful as you think you are, cleaning the card will still leave some micro-scratching in some cases.

-However, let’s say you have a card that has some damage and you’re guessing it gets a PSA 7 because of a small indent but you see that the holo is perfect, no scratches, corners/centering are great, etc. In this case I would consider one of two paths.
-If the card isn’t worth gambling on another regrade with PSA, then getting a Beckett grade and paying for the sub-grade labels will help highlight the card is super clean.
-The other option is to crack it and resubmit to PSA.
+However, let’s say you have a card that has some damage and you’re guessing it gets a 7 because of a small indent but you see that the holo is perfect, no scratches, corners/centering are great, etc. In this case I would consider one of two paths.
+If the card isn’t worth gambling on another regrade with the same grading company, then getting a Beckett grade and paying for the sub-grade labels will help highlight the card is super clean.
+The other option is to crack it and resubmit it.

 Don’t email PSA or use their contact form.
 You’re better off calling them if you have any questions.